KBQA-R1: Reinforcing Large Language Models for Knowledge Base Question Answering: Method: The KBQA-R1 Framework

 \subsection{Prompt and System Workflow}

 Our system is a multi-turn agent system inspired by the ReAct paradigm~\cite{ReAct}.
-At each turn, the LLM emits one or more actions to interact with the KB environment, and the environment returns the corresponding observations.
+At each turn, the LLM emits one or more actions to interact with the KB environment, and the environment returns the corresponding observations, forming the Think-Action-Information loop shown in Figure~\ref{fig:kbqa_r1_framework}.
 After multiple turns of KB exploration, the model outputs the final answer.
+Algorithm~\ref{alg:kbqa_r1_rollout} in Appendix~\ref{app:algorithm_pseudocode} gives the formal execution loop, and Appendix~\ref{app:sample_trace} provides a complete step-by-step interaction trace.